-The semester provides advanced introduction to innovation, mechatronics, business practice and scientific methods.
+The semester provides advanced introduction to mechatronics, production, sustainable business and business practice.

 IBBPR: The course deals with conceptions of the innovation process in industrial organisations:

 - The complex relational view on industrial practice. - The role of collaboration in the innovation of new products and services. - The relationship between design and innovation. - Practical organization of co-innovation activities. - Business modelling with design materials.